 2. Swap Your Cabinet Hardware for Copper

-This is the low-commitment, high-impact move that interior designers recommend to clients who want the copper look without a full renovation.
-Replacing your existing handles and drawer pulls with copper alternatives takes an afternoon and immediately changes the entire feeling of a kitchen.
+This is the low-effort, high-impact move that interior designers recommend to clients who want the copper look without a full renovation.
+Replacing your existing handles and drawer pulls with copper ones takes an afternoon.
+Additionally, it immediately changes the entire feeling of a kitchen.

-Copper is back in favour for kitchen hardware — a remarkable reversal after years of chrome and brushed nickel dominance.
-The beauty of copper hardware is that it pairs with almost every cabinet colour: dark navy, forest green, warm white, natural wood — copper handles flatter all of them.
+Copper is back in favour for kitchen hardware — a notable shift after years of chrome and brushed nickel dominance.
+The beauty of copper hardware is that it pairs with almost every cabinet colour.
+Dark navy, forest green, warm white, natural wood — copper handles flatter all of them.

 Cost: From £3–£15 per handle.
 Full kitchen transformation for under £100.